-Our retail segment generated 2021 revenues of \$1.4 billion and operating income of \$5.5 million.
+Our retail segment generated 2022 revenues of \$2.3 billion and operating income of \$107 million.
 The retail segment includes the sale of convenience merchandise items at company operated sites and the retail sale of motor fuel at company operated and commission sites.
+Below is a description of the retail segment's principal customer groups.